 We have been using sodium thiosulfate crystals that we purchase in 50 pound bags direct from a chemical supply house, with no problems.

 We dose liberally, as we feel its cheap insurance to use a little extra rather than not using enough and possibly lose a customer’s fish.
+Sodium thiosulfate can be overdosed; however, it takes about 50 plus times the recommended dosage to even get close to endangering fish.
+Using two or three times the recommended dose is not uncommon for us.

 Know your local water sources.